 For address federation, the downstream dynamically creates a durable queue on the upstream address.
-This is used to mark if the upstream queue should be deleted once downstream disconnects, and the delay and message count params have been met.
-This is useful if you want to automate the clean up, though you may wish to disable this if you want messages to queued for the downstream when disconnect no matter what.
+This is used to mark if the upstream queue should be deleted once downstream disconnects and the delay and message count parameters have been met.
+It is useful in automating cleanup.
+You may wish to disable this, if you want messages to be queued for the downstream when disconnect no matter what.